Haddon Township NJ 08108 609-332-4918 JSilvagni@MauiWealthSolutions.com .

 What is the difference between tax-deferred and tax-free?

 In summary, tax-free means you paid the taxes on the initial investment today but you don't have to pay taxes on earnings or withdrawals, while tax-deferred means you postpone taxes until a later date when you withdraw the funds.
-The majority of people would like to avoid taxes at retirement.
+The majority of people would like to avoid or greatly reduce taxes at retirement.
 Creating an efficient tax-avoidance strategy can be a key factor in your financial plan.

 Tax-free vehicles: